gabrieljones/Reflective/README.md

 After players rotate one of their Reflectors their emitters both fire.

 If an emitted ray hits the opposing players emitter that player loses.

+## Simplified
+Take turns

+On your turn

+Choose a single reflector

+Tap once to rotate it one click

+Tap your emitter to emit a ray

+Watch the ray bounce around the field

+If it hits an emitter that player loses

+End of turn, next players turn